Chris Woakes: International career

 He has continued to feature in England's one-day and Test squads, and in April 2019 was named in England's squad for the 2019 Cricket World Cup.
 He was named the Player of the Match in the World Cup semi-final against Australia, taking three wickets to see England through to the World Cup Final against New Zealand, the team's first appearance in a final since 1992.
 Woakes again took three wickets in the final as England won the tournament.

 On 17 June 2020, Woakes was included in England's 30-man squad to start training behind closed doors for the Test series against the West Indies, and was later named in England's thirteen-man squad for the first Test match of the series.
 In the second Test, Woakes took his 100th wicket in Test matches.
 Chris Woakes reached 150 ODI wickets in his career by taking the wicket of Pathum Nissanka in the 1st ODI of Sri Lankas tour of England in 2021.

 In September 2021, Woakes was named in England's squad for the 2021 ICC Men's T20 World Cup.
 In September 2022, Woakes was named in England's squad for the 2022 ICC Men's T20 World Cup.
 Woakes played in every game for England who went on to win the tournament, beating Pakistan in the final.
 Woakes is one of 6 players to play in both the 2019 ODI and 2022 T20 world cup winning squads.

 In 2023, Woakes was recalled to the 2023 Ashes for the 3rd Test at Headingley where he took three wickets in each innings.
 In the second innings he finished 32 not out and hit the winning runs.
 His 59 run partnership with Harry Brook was England's largest of the match.
 For his performances in the series, taking crucial wickets at key stages and picking up 19 wickets in the 6 innings he played, he was named England's "player of the series".

+In June 2025, Woakes was named in England's 14-man squad for the test series against India. where he played a full part up till the fifth test, where he suffered a shoulder dislocation during play.
 In September 2025, after not being named in England's 2025 Ashes squad, Woakes announced his retirement from international cricket.